oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/faq.rst

 FAQs
 ====

-**How do I learn more about AutoMLX?**
+**How can I learn more about AutoMLX?**

-More details in the documentation here: https://docs.oracle.com/en-us/iaas/tools/automlx/latest/html/multiversion/latest/automl.html
+For more details, refer to the official documentation: `AutoMLX Documentation <https://docs.oracle.com/en-us/iaas/tools/automlx/latest/html/multiversion/latest/automl.html>`_

-**How do I learn More about AutoTS?**
+**How can I learn more about AutoTS?**

-More details in the documentation here: https://winedarksea.github.io/AutoTS/build/html/source/tutorial.html
+For more details, refer to the official documentation: `AutoTS Documentation <https://winedarksea.github.io/AutoTS/build/html/source/tutorial.html>`_

-**Pip Install Failing with "ERROR: No matching distribution found for oracle-automlx==23.4.1; extra == "forecast""**
+**Why is my pip install failing with "ERROR: No matching distribution found for oracle-automlx==23.4.1; extra == 'forecast'"?**

-Automlx only supports Python<=3.8, != 3.9, <= 3.10.7 .
-If you are builing in Python 3.9 or 3.10.8+, no automlx distribution will be available.
-It's recommended to use the conda pack available through Notebook Sessions, or to use Python 3.8
+AutoMLX supports Python versions <=3.8, !=3.9, <=3.10.7.
+If you are using Python 3.9 or 3.10.8+, no AutoMLX distribution will be available.
+We recommend using the Conda pack available through Notebook Sessions or downgrading to Python 3.8.

-**How do you impute missing values?**
+**How do you handle missing values?**

-We use linear interpolation by default
+By default, missing values are imputed using linear interpolation.

-**Is there a way to specify the % increase which should be marked as anomaly?**
+**Is there a way to specify the percentage increase that should be marked as an anomaly?**

-Yes, we can use the contamination parameter to control the percentage of anomalies.
-The default value is 0.1
+Yes, the ``contamination`` parameter can be used to control the percentage of anomalies.
+The default value is 0.1 (10%).

 **How is seasonality handled?**

-Seasonality is examined differently by each modeling framework.
-Refer to a specific model's documentation for more information.
+Seasonality is analyzed differently by each modeling framework.
+Refer to the specific model's documentation for more detailed information.